 At 10:00am a flyover of military craft signals the start of the parade.
 The parade begins at the intersection of William and Carson Streets, concluding around 1:00pm to 2:00pm at the intersection of Stewart and Carson Streets.
 View a map of the parade route here.

 Local law enforcement and public officials start the parade, followed by plenty of floats, marching bands, and a variety of entertainment.
 Usually about 200 entries make up the Nevada Day Parade each year.

-Locals and visitors arrive early with lounge chairs and blankets to stake their claim for a spot along the parade route on Carson Street.
-Food, drink and souvenior vendors walk up and down the route, and local businesses often feature food and beverage specials during the parade.
+Locals and visitors are encouraged to arrive early with lounge chairs and blankets to stake their claim for a spot along the parade route on Carson Street.
+Food, drink and souvenior vendors the route, and local businesses often feature food and beverage specials during the parade.